AMSOL 7.1: Software to Calculate Free Energies of Solvation

 Commercial Distribution License

 There are variablities in the commercial license for AMSOL that are best addressed with a conversation.
-If you are interested in a commercial license with rights to distribute please contact the University of Minnesota's Office for Technology Commercialization with your interests.
+If you are interested in a commercial license with rights to distribute please contact us with your interests.
 A Marketing Technology Manager will contact you with further information.

 Researchers: Donald Truhlar, Regents Professor, Chemistry Department, College of Science and Engineering